Costs of proceedings - Austria

 Where can I find information on the average aggregate cost for a particular proceeding?

-Applicable income threshold in the area of civil justice
+Applicable income threshold in civil matters

-In Austria, legal aid may comprise:
+In Austria, legal aid may include in particular:

 - representation by a lawyer.